This FAQ was updated on December 21, 2021.

 Why should I still be concerned about this?

 When the SARS-CoV-2 (the official name of this “novel coronavirus”) started infecting people, no one in the world had any immunity, meaning everyone was susceptible.
 This virus is easily transmissible and can cause severe adverse health effects, including death.
-As of August 26, 2021, 629,139 people have died from this virus in the US.
+As of December 20, 2021, 803,593 people have died from this virus in the US.
 For those experiencing the most severe complications from this viral infection, the lungs fill with fluid in response to trying to fight the virus, which leaves the blood, brain and heart starved of oxygen.
 Even though the lungs are the most commonly affected system attacked by this virus, we now know that it can affect the brain, spine, nervous system and blood.
 Many with severe cases of COVID-19, who survive, still experience symptoms months after they have been infected.
 Currently, there are multiple variants of the virus circulating in the United States and globally.
-The most dominant variant right now is the Delta variant, which is spread more easily and quickly and has caused cases, hospitalizations, and deaths to increase across the U.S and overwhelm healthcare systems.
+The most dominant variant right now is the Omicron variant which is highly transmissible.
+The United States has still been overwhelmed with cases caused by the Delta variant, which caused cases, hospitalizations, and deaths to increase across the U.S and overwhelm healthcare systems.
 Currently, the three vaccines available in the US are effective in reducing the risk of severe illness, hospitalization, and death.
 However, since the virus continues to circulate, both in the US and around the world, there is opportunity for variants to develop that may cause the virus to spread even more easily, cause more severe symptoms, or evade treatments or vaccines.